-ENGL 6340: Literary Theory Cr.
-3. (3-3-0).
-May not be repeated for credit.
+ENGL 6340: Literary Theory

 In-depth analysis of literary theory and criticism and its application to literature.

-ENGL 6350: Genre Studies Cr.
-3. (3-3-0).
-May not be repeated for credit.
+ENGL 6350: Genre Studies

 In-depth analysis of a genre, including theoretical and historical foundations.

-ENGL 6360: Graduate Writing Workshop
+ENGL 6360: Graduate Writing WorkshopCr.

-Cr.
 3. (3-3-0)

 A studio course in which the primary texts are student manuscripts.
 The workshops examine principles and techniques of creating, evaluating, and revising writing in the fiction, poetry, and creative nonfiction categories.
 The course requires class members to review writing produced by other workshop members.
 This course may be repeated for credit.